Life Insurance for Parents in Ireland (2025 Guide)

 Oh shite, I have full beams on, how do I turn them off?

-I pulled into an old disused petrol station and tried to calm down.
+I pulled into an old, disused petrol station and tried to calm down.

+Eventually, I made it back to the hotel unscathed and was there when little Chloe was born the next morning.
 Holding her for the first time made me think about how her life would have panned out if I hadn’t made it to the hospital.
+You see, I didn’t have any life cover.
+I was young, had no kids, and both Hannah and I were working, so I had no need for life insurance.

 Maybe you’re in the same boat?
+If you are, you’ve come to the right place.

 What does life insurance do for me?